Active Peru: The Santa Cruz Trek (10 days)

 You have three days to explore the city - its baroque churches and museums constructed on the vestiges of magnificent Inca masonry - the Valley of the Incas which is studded with the ruins of Inca temples and fortresses, and the citadel of Machu Picchu, where an overnight stay gives you the opportunity fully to explore the site.

-Day 1 Fly to Lima and connect by air to Cusco.
+Day 1: Fly to Lima and connect by air to Cuzco.

-Day 2 Your city tour explores the Plaza de Armas, the 16th century cathedral and Santo Domingo church - built on the site of Qoricancha, Cusco's principal Inca temple.
+Day 2: Your city tour explores the Plaza de Armas, the 16th century cathedral and Santo Domingo church - built on the site of Qoricancha, Cuzco's principal Inca temple.
 Visit also four Inca sites on the edge of the city including Sacsayhuamán, a fortress and ceremonial centre.

 EXTENSION: Peruvian Amazon (5 days)

-The Peruvian Amazon is just an hour's flight from Cusco.
+The Peruvian Amazon is just an hour's flight from Cuzco.
 This bird-filled area of humid tropical rainforest embraces many ox-bow lakes, an ideal home for caimans, turtles and giant otters.

-Day 1 Transfer to Cusco airport for the flight to Puerto Maldonado.
+Day 1: Transfer to Cuzco airport for the flight to Puerto Maldonado.
 Staff from Posada Amazonas will escort you to the lodge by road and dugout canoe (3hrs).
 Accommodation is simple and comfortable, constructed to harmonise with the forest environment.

-Day 4 Return to Puerto Maldonado and fly to Lima.
-Transfer to your hotel in the Pacific-side district of Miraflores, Casa Andina Private
+Day 4: Return to Puerto Maldonado and fly to Lima.
+Transfer to your hotel in the Pacific-side district of Miraflores, Casa Andina Private Collection.